apache/metron/metron-platform/metron-parsers/README.md

 ![Architecture](parser_arch.png)

+Data flows through the parser bolt via kafka and into the `enrichments` topology in kafka.
+Errors are collected with the context of the error (e.g. stacktrace) and original message causing the error and sent to an `error` queue.
+Invalid messages as determined by global validation functions are sent to an `invalid` queue.

 ##Message Format

 All Metron messages follow a specific format in order to ingest a message.
 If a message does not conform to this format it will be dropped and put onto an error queue for further examination.
 The message must be of a JSON format and must have a JSON tag message like so: